 Who’s in charge of getting rid of such boxes in Wellesley?

-It depends on where they are.
-Those on town property, such as the sidewalk by Marathon Sports on Washington Street in Wellesley Hills, are owned by the town.
+It depends on where they are and whose they are.
+Those on the sidewalk by Marathon Sports on Washington Street in Wellesley Hills are on town property.
 The one at the Wellesley Hills train station is the MBTA’s concern.

 The town used to issue permits for the boxes but hasn’t done so in quite some time, perhaps because there are fewer requests to distribute print publications.
 The Department of Public Works has picked up defunct ones in the past.